-2) THz Sensing: As we know, the spatial resolution of a propagated signal becomes much finer with increasing frequencies, thereby enabling high-definition spatial differentiation [33].
-In addition to THz communications, THz sensing (including positioning, imaging, and spectroscopy) exploit the tiny wavelength on the order of micrometers and the frequency-selective resonances of various materials over the measured environment to gain unique information based on the observed signal signature [34].
+2) THz Sensing: The spatial resolution of a propagated signal becomes much finer at higher frequencies, thereby enabling high-definition spatial differentiation [35].
+In addition to THz communications, THz sensing (including positioning, imaging, and spectroscopy) exploits the tiny wavelength on the order of micrometers and the frequency-selective resonances of various materials over the measured environment to gain unique information based on the observed signal signature [38].
 Compared with wireless sensing over other bands, THz sensing offers the following advantages:

-- High resolution and penetration capability: Although low-frequency signals are able to sense, detect, and localize objects, as radar [23] and Global Navigation Satellite System (GNSS), THz sensing/positioning can improve the resolution due to tiny wavelengths, even for objects hidden from direct view.
+- High resolution and penetration capabilities: Although low-frequency signals are able to sense, detect, and localize objects, as the radar [22] and Global Navigation Satellite System (GNSS), THz sensing/positioning can improve the resolution due to the small wavelength, even for objects hidden from direct view.
 THz waves are able to penetrate a variety of non-conductive materials, e.g., plastics, fabrics, paper, ceramics, and dielectric substances.
-This allows THz sensing to detect hidden objects, structural defects, and layers beneath surfaces, making it useful in security screening, quality control, process monitoring, and material characterization [35]. - Non-ionizing radiation: Compared to X-rays and Gamma rays, THz waves have much lower photon energy, making them non-ionizing [36].
-This means THz sensing is generally considered safe for biological samples and humans, allowing for non-destructive and non-invasive imaging and diagnosing. - Low environmental interference: In contrast to visible or IR radiation [28], THz waves are less vulnerable to environmental factors such as ambient light, fog, or smoke.
-It allows THz sensing for outdoor or adverse conditions, expanding its usability in fields such as remote sensing, atmospheric monitoring, and outdoor security. - Spectroscopic analysis: THz waves interact with molecules in a characteristic manner, leading to unique spectral fingerprints.
-THz spectroscopy provides valuable information about molecular vibrations and rotational transitions, enabling the identification and analysis of chemical substances, including explosives, drugs, and biomolecules [37].
-It is particularly effective for identifying substances with distinct THz absorption or reflection properties.
+This allows THz sensing to detect hidden objects, structural defects, and layers beneath surfaces, making it useful in security screening, quality control, process monitoring, and material characterization [39]. - Non-ionizing radiation: Compared to X-rays and Gamma rays, THz waves have much lower photon energy, making them non-ionizing [40].
+This implies that THz sensing is generally considered safe for biological samples and humans, allowing for non-destructive and non-invasive imaging and diagnosing. - Low environmental interference: In contrast to visible or IR radiation [41], THz waves are less vulnerable to environmental factors such as ambient light, fog, or smoke.
+It allows THz sensing for outdoor environments or adverse conditions, expanding its usability in fields such as remote sensing, atmospheric monitoring, and outdoor stand-off security screening of dangerous items like firearms, bombs, and explosive belts hidden beneath clothing [35]. - Spectroscopic analysis: THz waves interact with molecules in a characteristic manner, leading to unique spectral fingerprints.
+THz spectroscopy provides valuable